jaspector

 The county says constructing almost any structure will require a construction permit.
 A permit is also required for reroofs, retaining walls 4 feet or higher or any retaining wall supporting surcharge, and grading over 100 cubic yards, driveway grading over 50 feet, or grading on steep slopes.
 Some projects also need planning permits even if no construction permit is required.

-Typical processing time is Some simple permits may be issued the same day or within a few days; current plan check estimate for projects requiring review is about 6 to 8 weeks..
+Building permit processing times in unincorporated Monterey County, CA typically run Some simple permits may be issued the same day or within a few days; current plan check estimate for projects requiring review is about 6 to 8 weeks..
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: Concrete and masonry fences not over 6 feet high; Wood, vinyl, and metal fences not more than 8 feet high; Open metal fences not over 10 feet high; One-story detached accessory structures for one- and two-family dwellings, such as tool sheds, storage sheds, and playhouses, when they do not exceed 240 square feet, have no electrical/plumbing/mechanical work, and are not used for hazardous materials or vehicles; One-story detached accessory structures for commercial buildings used as tool/storage sheds and similar uses when they do not exceed 120 square feet, have no electrical/plumbing/mechanical work, and are not used for hazardous materials or vehicles.
+Not all construction work requires a permit in unincorporated Monterey County, CA. The following work is generally exempt: Concrete and masonry fences not over 6 feet high; Wood, vinyl, and metal fences not more than 8 feet high; Open metal fences not over 10 feet high; One-story detached accessory structures for one- and two-family dwellings, such as tool sheds, storage sheds, and playhouses, when they do not exceed 240 square feet, have no electrical/plumbing/mechanical work, and are not used for hazardous materials or vehicles; One-story detached accessory structures for commercial buildings used as tool/storage sheds and similar uses when they do not exceed 120 square feet, have no electrical/plumbing/mechanical work, and are not used for hazardous materials or vehicles.
 Note: Even when a building permit is not required, zoning setbacks, design review, and other planning requirements may still apply.
 A structure of any size with utilities requires a permit, and larger retaining walls or walls supporting surcharge require permits.
+When in doubt, confirm with the local building department before starting work.